-^{} As the COVID-19 situation continued, Dr. Low was not able to attend the annual general meeting in person.
+\ As the COVID-19 situation continued, Mr. Tse and Dr. Low were not able to attend the annual general meeting in person.

-In addition, the Chairperson of the Board met one time during the Year with all the Independent Non-executive Directors without the presence of the Executive Directors on 27 November 2020.
+In addition, the Chairperson of the Board met one time during the Year with all the Independent Non-executive Directors without the presence of the Executive Directors on 29 November 2021.